Li-Jinjie/Li-Jinjie.github.io/_pages/about.md

 ### Projects in Beihang Aeromodelling Team

-I am so proud of being one of the members of Beihang Aeromodelling Team, an international first-class aviation innovation activity group for undergraduate students.
+I take pride in being a member of the Beihang Aeromodelling Team, an international first-class aviation innovation activity group for undergraduate students.

 I participated in the **CADC** (China Aeromodelling Design Challenge) competitions in 2017 and 2018.
 My projects are listed below：